 - Alliance will continue to provide technical assistance to its provider network on waiver operations and to educate and offer support to waiver beneficiaries. - Alliance will continue to support its a local stakeholder group to solicit feedback on implementation issues, operational procedures, and policies.
-This Stakeholder group began in May of 2019 and meets monthly. - Alliance is actively working to establish and relationship with a local nonprofit to assist with TBI Waiver onboarding and to help develop community connections prior the individual accessing the TBI Waiver. - Alliance and DHHS are actively meeting to discuss needs related to residential programs.
+This Stakeholder group began in May of 2019 and meets monthly. - Alliance has established a relationship with a local nonprofit to assist with TBI Waiver onboarding and to help develop community connections prior the individual accessing the TBI Waiver.
+Alliance will provide monthly status updates on the success of the TBI Waiver onboarding project and barriers for success. - Alliance and DHHS are actively meeting to discuss needs related to residential programs. - Alliance is creating a TBI Waiver Guidebook that can be utilized by other LME/MCO to operationalize the TBI Waiver in different catchment areas.